Staff Members

 Provides funds to support students without fixed housing.
 Examples of costs include transportation to and from school and a Homeless Student Support Counselor to liaise between the student, family, and school.

-The NSLP State Equipment funded the purchase of a new dishwasher for Hardwick's Food Service Program.
+The NSLP Equipment Grant funded a new food warmer for Craftsbury Schools.

 AWARE (Advancing Wellness and Resiliency in Education) establishes a partnership between OSSU and Lamoille County Mental Health to increase awareness of mental health issues among school-aged youth, provide training for school personnel and other adults interacting with school-aged youth to detect and respond to mental health issues, and connect school-aged youth with mental and/or behavior issues to needed services.